WebSocket vs REST

 <flush>and<break time="..." />tags are processed by the model in both transports, but only meaningfully useful when you’re streaming text in over the WebSocket.- WebSocket-only: setup-message stream controls (

-send_setup_on_start,wait_for_ready_on_start), multiplexing, in-streamflush.
-See WebSocket Stream Options. - REST-only:
+send_setup_on_start,wait_for_ready_on_start), multiplexing, in-streamflush, browser tokens.
+See WebSocket Lifecycle. - REST-only:

 only_audiotoggle to choose between raw audio bytes and an NDJSON stream that mirrors the WebSocket protocol.